AtulDeshpande09/hand_sign_SOS_messaging/README.md

-# Automated SOS Messaging (with Location) using Computer Vision
+# Automated SOS Messaging for viral tiktok hand sign (with Location) using Computer Vision

 ## Description
 This project implements a computer vision-based solution for sending SOS messages with location information.